SonicJuice/Recreational-Algorithms/README.md

-# Python Recreational Maths and Physics
+# Python Recreational Mathematics
-Implementations of interesting mathematical and physics concepts that I've researched!
+Implementations of interesting mathematical concepts that I've researched!

 These include: